jmohler1970/ROT13_Demo/README.md

 ## What is ROT13?

 ROT13 stands for Rotate 13.
 It takes every character in a string and moves it down the alphabet 13 places.
 If it falls off the end it wrap around to the front.
-It is the quintessential bad encyrption algorithm.
+It is the quintessential bad encryption algorithm.
 Why 13 places?
 It serves as its own decrypter.

 ## What is ROT5?